OUR BOARD OF DIRECTORS

 Alan holds a B. A. degree with Honors in Philosophy from York University and a Masters in Computer and Information Science from Cleveland State University.
 After living for 20 years in Silicon Valley, Alan recently relocated to the Cleveland area, where he lives with his wife in Cleveland Heights.

-Jessica Colombi has over 15 years’ experience influencing and executing systems change in complex institutions.
+Jessica Colombi has 20 years of experience in the public sector, influencing and executing systems change in complex institutions.
 She is inherently collaborative and enjoys partnering with people to make organizations “hum”.

-Currently the Director of Policy & Research for Cleveland City Council, Jessica has previously served as the Executive Director of Career Services at Cleveland State University, where she led the re-design and implementation of a new organization and brand for the office, refreshing the department’s reputation and helping the university meet its mission.
-She executed significant changes in strategy, organizational culture, quality of service delivery, data collection and evaluation.
-Previous to her time on a college campus, she served as Chief of Staff to the Chancellor of the Ohio Board of Regents (now the Ohio Department of Higher Education), where she worked as part of a leadership team that influenced and changed public policy and the perception of higher education across the state of Ohio.
+Jessica was recruited by Cleveland City Council leadership to serve as the Director of Policy & Research for Cleveland’s 17-member City Council, and prior to that, served as the Executive Director of Career Services at Cleveland State University, where she led the re-design and implementation of a new organization, executing significant changes in strategy and organizational culture.
+Before her time on a college campus, she served as Chief of Staff to the Chancellor of the Ohio Board of Regents (now the Ohio Department of Higher Education), where she worked as part of a leadership team that influenced and changed public policy and the perception of higher education across the state of Ohio.

-Jessica has completed The Gestalt Institute of Cleveland’s Training Program, Working with Physical Process, and is a Gestalt Professionally Certified Coach (GPCC).
-Jessica is a trained and skilled facilitator, and has facilitated racial equity training for corporate executives, non-profit board members, healthcare professionals, and K-12 teachers and administrators.
-Jessica is also part of a small team that has developed an Ohio Attorney General certified cultural competence training for law enforcement, and has trained over 1000 officers across two states and four counties.
+Jessica has completed several of The Gestalt Institute of Cleveland’s exceptional experiential trainings and is a Gestalt Professionally Certified Coach (GPCC).
+Also a Gestalt-trained facilitator, Jessica has facilitated racial equity trainings for corporate executives, non-profit board members, healthcare professionals, and K-12 teachers and administrators.
+Jessica is also part of a small team that has developed an Ohio Attorney General certified cultural competence and de-escalation training for law enforcement and has trained over 1000 officers across two states.

-She has a bachelor’s degree in Art History from John Carroll University and a master’s degree in Psychology with a certification in Diversity Management from Cleveland State.
+She has a bachelor’s degree in Art History from John Carroll University and a master’s degree in Psychology with a certification in Diversity Management from Cleveland State University.
 Jessica and her husband live in the city of Cleveland and enjoy marathon viewings of The West Wing.

 Scott l. hamilton

-Scott L. Hamilton currently serves as the Equity, Diversity, and Inclusion Manager at the law firm of Tucker Ellis LLP.
-A graduate of Cleveland State University, with an M.A. in Psychology and certificate in Diversity Management, Scott, before joining Tucker Ellis, served as Director of Corporate Giving for the MetroHealth Foundation.
-After a nearly 25 year career in fundraising and development, Scott is leading cultural change within a national law firm.
-He has also served as the Assistant Dean for Advancement and External Affairs at Cleveland State University College of Law.
+Scott L. Hamilton currently serves as the Area Director of Development -Ohio and Northern Kentucky for UNCF.
+He was the Equity, Diversity, and Inclusion Manager at the law firm of Tucker Ellis LLP headquartered in Cleveland, Ohio.
+A graduate of Cleveland State University, with an M.A. in Psychology and certificate in Diversity Management, Scott, before joining Tucker Ellis, served as Director of Corporate Giving for the MetroHealth Foundation which is the county hospital system in Northeast Ohio.
+Scott has had a nearly a 25-year career in fundraising and development.
+His fundraising professional experienced has been as the Assistant Dean for Advancement and External Affairs at Cleveland State University College of Law, Director of Development for an early childhood emotional development school called Hanna Perkins and fundraising for Kent State University.
 Scott has additional interests in the cultural arts community of Northeast Ohio where he serves on The Cleveland Play House board, a regional theater company.
-He continues to appreciate and benefit from Gestalt tools and methodologies he was introduced to through his masters program.
+He continues to appreciate and benefit from Gestalt tools and methodologies he was introduced to through his master’s program and serves on the Gestalt Institute of Cleveland Board.

 Tony Jack